sachinlodhi/entropy_calculator/README.md

 # Entropy Calculator

-Entropy Calculator for passwords with 10+ language support.
+Entropy Calculator for the language-dependent strings with support for 10+ languages.
 * The tool is language-space sensitive.
 Use with proper language option.

 ## Installation